 Volume of Combined Solids

-The volume of complex objects can be simplified by visualising it as a combination of shapes of known solids.
+The volume of complex objects can be simplified by visualising them as a combination of shapes of known solids.

-Example: A solid is in the shape of a cone standing on a hemisphere with both their radii being equal to 1 cm and the height of the cone is equal to its radius.
+Example: A solid is in the shape of a cone standing on a hemisphere with both their radii being equal to 3 cm and the height of the cone is equal to 5 cm.

 V(solid) = V(Cone) + V(hemisphere)

 V(solid) = (1/3)πr2h + (2/3)πr3

 To know more about the Volume of a Combination of Solids, visit here.